olekuz/tyk-docs/tyk-docs/content/tyk-cloud/account-&-billing/upgrade-free-trial.md

 ## My free trial is coming to an end.
 What are my options?

-Every new Tyk-Cloud account is assigned to our 14 free trial.
+Every new Tyk Cloud account is assigned to our 14 free trial.
 You have the following options:

 * Upgrade to a paid plan at any stage of the free trial period.
 * Use the free trial period and upgrade after it expires